 - Avoid your favourite foods when having chemotherapy as you might associate them with treatment

 Contact your doctor, specialist nurse or advice line if:

 - you are worried because you are vomiting

 - you can't drink because you are vomiting

-- vomiting is severe or goes on for more than one or two days
+- you are being sick a lot or it goes on for more than one or two days

-- vomiting comes on for no apparent reason – for example, some time after you last had chemotherapy
+- you suddenly start being sick for no apparent reason, for example, some time after you last had chemotherapy

 Patient stories on sickness and cancer treatment

 People react differently to cancer drugs.
 Here are some stories from cancer patients: